Marijne wants to bring back unity and discipline in Indian women's hockey team

 New Delhi, Feb 4 (PTI) Back as chief coach of the Indian women's hockey team after a four-year hiatus, Sjoerd Marijne is focussed on bringing back unity, discipline and culture in the side, with eyes firmly set on creating a group to qualify for 2028 Los Angeles Olympics.

-The 71-year-old Dutchman, who guided the Indian women's team to a historic fourth-place finish in the Tokyo Olympics, was in charge of the side from 2017 to 2021.
+The 51-year-old Dutchman, who guided the Indian women's team to a historic fourth-place finish in the Tokyo Olympics, was in charge of the side from 2017 to 2021.

 He has replaced Harendra Singh, under whom India finished last in the last FIH Pro League and were subsequently relegated to the FIH Nations Cup.